-That angry farmer was Earl Tennant, who raised cows on a farm adjacent to a landfill where DuPont dumped waste from its factory in nearby Parkersburg, West Virginia.
+That angry farmer was Earl Tennant, who raised cows on a farm downstream from DuPont’s Teflon factory in Parkersburg, West Virginia.
 The cows kept dying, he kept complaining and getting the runaround – until on Oct.
 9, 1998, he placed a longshot phone call to someone who finally listened, took him seriously and did something about it.

 The man at the other end of the line was a lawyer named Rob Bilott.